 FAQs regarding General Dog Nutrition

-- What is the best vet recommended dog food? – The truth is, there is no real consensus among vets on which food is the best.
+What is the best vet recommended dog food? – Truth is, there is no real consensus among vets on which they recommend as the best dog food.
 This is because all dogs are different and unique.
 There is no one catch-all formula that would be perfect for any dog.
 We would, therefore, recommend searching for a well-regarded food that is high in protein and fat, and that your dog likes the taste of!